StigNygaard/lastfm-widgets/README.md

 - A layout that adapt nicer to wider display dimensions of widget
 - Dark mode
-- Refactoring code _if_ I'm in the mood for that kind of thing 🙂
-- More documentation (especially on the Deno proxy-api implementation)
+- Some documentation on the Deno proxy-api implementation
 - Another widget